‘The Challenge: Double Agents’ Spoilers: Who Goes Home In Episode 1?

 Tonight is the premiere of the highly anticipated The Challenge: Double Agents.
 The 36th season of the MTV hit will see returnees like Chris “CT” Tamburello, Darrell Taylor, Tori Deal, and Cory Wharton.
 Newcomers include Big Brother player Amber Borzotra, Olympian Lolo Jones, and WWE star Lio Rush.

 This evening will see the return of the Red Skull twist, where a competitor will be ineligible to compete in the final if they have not won an elimination.
-Double Agents has changed the voting process to help with Total Madness issues which allowed people to volunteer themselves in.
+Double Agents has changed the voting process to help with Total Madness issues, which allowed people to volunteer themselves in.
 This year players will vote privately and individually, making the plotting much more intense.

 According to spoilers from The Challenge Vevmo page, the first elimination will pit a veteran against a prospect.
 Insider PinkRose has revealed rookie and former Survivor winner Natalie Anderson will go up against Challenge vet Ashley Mitchell.
 The women will battle it out in a variation of the famous competition “Strung Out” with Natalie coming out on top.